Nymphaea nouchali: Taxonomy

+Nymphaea nouchali is placed in the subgenus Nymphaea subg.
+Brachyceras.

+Synonyms

+Natural hybridisation

+Together with Nymphaea micrantha, Nymphaea nouchali var. caerulea forms the natural hybrid Nymphaea × daubenyana native to Chad.

 Distribution and habitat

 This aquatic plant is native in a broad region from Afghanistan, the Indian subcontinent, to Taiwan, southeast Asia and Australia.
 It has been long valued as a garden flower in Thailand and Myanmar to decorate ponds and gardens.
 In its natural state, N. nouchali is found in static or slow-flowing aquatic habitats of low to moderate depth.